44omero/Multicore_Programming/Hw2/README.md

-# Homework 2: Multicore Programming
+# Multicore Programming - Homework 2

 ## Overview
 This repository contains the code and resources for Homework 2 of the CS 435/535 course on Multicore Programming.
 The assignment focuses on the implementation and analysis of concurrent access to a linked list using custom read-write locks.